mikecann/mikecann.co.uk/public/posts/new-project-started-towerdefence/post.md

 Soon there were hundreds then thousands of these different &quot;mini-games&quot; some were TD's others were completely different.
 Hundreds of thousands play these custom games every day even now some 5 years after its release.

 So after all that, the new project!
 Well infact its not a new project at all, its taking the TD idea and expanding, elaborating and improving on it.
 Users will be given a friendly editor that they can use on thier Windows machine to build the levels in an easy, interactive and fun way.
-The levels can then be saved and exported out for use on the X-Box and PC.&nbsp; Levels will be given high scores and multiplayer abilities (eventually) encouraging others to replay the levels to get better scores to become the &quot;pro&quot; at a certain TD.
+The levels can then be saved and exported out for use on the X-Box and PC.
+Levels will be given high scores and multiplayer abilities (eventually) encouraging others to replay the levels to get better scores to become the &quot;pro&quot; at a certain TD.

 Well thats the basics of the idea, I have a great many more ideas of ways to improve the way TDs work.
 But I will detail these in the weeks to come.